saptak/envddext/docs/demoguide.md

 # Envoy Gateway Docker Desktop Extension: Getting Started Guide

-Welcome to the Envoy Gateway Docker Desktop Extension!
-This guide will help you understand and explore API Gateway concepts through hands-on demonstrations.
-Whether you're new to API gateways or experienced with other solutions, this guide provides a structured learning path from basic concepts to advanced traffic management.
+Welcome to the Envoy Gateway Docker Desktop Extension v0.12.0!
+This performance-optimized guide will help you understand and explore API Gateway concepts through hands-on demonstrations.
+With 40-50% faster load times and enterprise-grade performance, this extension provides a structured learning path from basic concepts to advanced traffic management.

 ## What You'll Learn